rohitgeddam/FindMyRoomie/README.md

 -   `CSS3`
 -   `BootStrap v5.2`

-## Future work:
+## Roadmap
-1. Include the optional Apartment details in the profile section.
+1. Include apartment details in the profile section.
 The details could include (but are not restricted to) the address of the apartment, the apartment BHK and size, and rent.
 Users who have already secured a property and are looking for roommates to occupy them could use this functionality.
 2. Provide an update for the 'My Room' page, giving users the option to include and display their finalized roommates.
 3. Create a platform within the website that allows homeowners to lease or sublease their apartments.
+4. Suggest properties based on user filters by scraping it from the web.
-4. Implement a Chat room that allows users to chat with one another.
+5. Implement a chat room that allows users to chat with one another in-app.
-5. Create a mobile application.
+6. Create a mobile application.
-6. Implement a subleasing option.
+7. Implement a subleasing option.

 ## Contact us:
 Rohit Geddam: sgeddam2@ncsu.edu </br>